Back Bay Mission is blessed to have a dedicated staff and board of directors.

 Fundraising and Communications Staff

 Ms. Laura Payne Breeland | Development Coordinator

-Ms. Laura Payne is our Development Coordinator.
+Ms. Laura Payne Breeland is our Development Coordinator.
 Laura is a native of Biloxi, Mississippi, and started her career in retail working for companies like Disney, Nike, and The Limited Brands.
 After 20 years in retail management, Laura entered the nonprofit sector with the Mississippi Gulf Coast Chamber of Commerce.
 She graduated from Leadership Gulf Coast in 2013 and came to Back Bay Mission in 2015.
 Laura serves on the Biloxi Bay Area Chamber of Commerce Board and served as the Co-Chair for the Lighthouse Business and Professional Women.
-She is a proud mother and grandmother.
+She is a proud wife, mother and grandmother.

 Our Board of Directors

 Mr. Raymos McMillon is a retiree of Mississippi Power Company where his employment covered 28 years.
 He held several positions with the company in Human Resources, Customer Services, Marketing, and his final role in Economic Development.
 He holds a Bachelor of Science Degree in Business Administration from the University of Southern Mississippi in Hattiesburg.
 Mr. McMillon held several leadership roles in the community as President of the Gulfport East Jaycees, Bay-Waveland Rotary, and United Way of South Mississippi.
 He is a member of Pleasant Hill Missionary Baptist Church where he serves as President of the Deacon Board.

 Ms. Crystal Ward Allen | Ohio | Vice President